sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 </div>

 <div class="exercise">
-**Exercise:** Rest the FDR cut-off and abs LogFC cutoffs back to default and *download* the file and rename to `background.csv`.
+**Exercise:** Rest the FDR cut-off and abs LogFC cutoffs back to default (1 and 0 respectively) and *download* the file.
+Rename the file to `background.csv`.
 We will use this later.
 </div>

 <div class="exercise">